izdeutsch/N-Particle_Interaction_in_Electric_and_Magnetic_Fields/README.md

+**N-Particle Interaction in Electric and Magnetic Fields**

+Particle interactions without the presence of external fields are characterized by Coulomb’s Law, depending on the distance between the particles, making it relatively simple to visualize their motion.
+However, when adding in external electric and magnetic fields into play, understanding particle motion intuitively becomes more difficult, now considering the Lorentz force and its effects.
+Through calculation, animation, and incorporating user input, our resulting simulation animates the motion of N particles interacting in the presence of these external fields, with the aim to help students better visualize particle motion in more complex cases than typically showcased.

 Description of each file:

 Camera.py--creates a Camera class in which the camera's position is setup, as well as updating particles and rendering them